jinhanzhang/Neruo_Reconstruction/mind-vis-main/README.md

 - Stage B: Double-Conditioned Latent Diffusion Model (_DC-LDM_)

 The **data** folder **pretrains** folder are not included in this repository.
-Please download them from [link](limk) and put them in the root directory of this repository as shown below.
+Please download them from [Gdrive](https://drive.google.com/drive/folders/1cetXxe2Syi817Ur1yhc09MQtDioiV3az?usp=sharing) and put them in the root directory of this repository as shown below.

 File path | Description